-In one cup of fresh diced watermelon, there is approximately 45 calories.
-One serving of watermelon can be considered to be low calorie.
+- Calories - there are approximately 45 calories.
+One serving of watermelon can be considered to be low-calorie.

-In one cup of fresh diced watermelon, there is approximately 1 gram of protein.
+- Protein - there is approximately 1 gram of protein.
 Watermelon is not a significant source of protein in the diet.

-In one cup of fresh diced watermelon, there is approximately 0.25 grams of total.
+- Fat - there is approximately 0.25 grams of fat.
 Watermelon is not a significant source of fat in the diet.

 Is Watermelon Paleo?

 Yes, watermelon is paleo and can make be an excellent Paleo choice when enjoyed in moderation.